Gates Cambridge Scholar

 Fellowships and awards are available to support undergraduate and graduate study, research and public service.
 Competitive candidates demonstrate international experience, participation in research, record of accomplishment, community service, and outstanding leadership roles.

-are held each fall and spring term and are open to all TU students and alumni, regardless of major, year or enrollment at Towson University.
+Information sessions are held each fall and spring and are open to all TU students and alumni, regardless of major, year or enrollment at Towson University.

 Successful applications typically include:

 Faculty who wish to nominate a student should complete the Competitive Fellowship & Awards Nomination Form.